adarsh182005/sweet-shop-/README.md

 The cart page allows users to review their selected items, update quantities, and proceed to checkout.
 It provides a summary of the total cost and integrates with Stripe for secure payments.

-## Contributing

-We welcome contributions to improve this project!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback, please reach out to Biswadeep Roy at biswadeeproy1230@gmail.com.

 ---